 The following is a list of common formats of play with descriptions, as well as their recommended handicap allowances in parentheses.
-For information on the impact of field on recommended handicap allowance, see C/1 - Impact of Field on Recommended Handicap Allowance .
+For information on the impact of field on recommended handicap allowance, see Rules of Handicapping C/1 - Impact of Field on Recommended Handicap Allowance.